The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 - Describe a decision you made based on customer data.

-- Tell me about a time you balanced user needs with business constraints.
+- Tell me about a time you balanced user needs against business constraints.

-- Describe a situation where you discovered an unmet user need.
+- Describe a time you discovered an unmet user need.

-- Tell me about a time you shipped a feature and then iterated based on user feedback.
+- Tell me about a feature you shipped and then iterated on based on user feedback.

 Category 7: Technical Deep Dives (6 questions)